tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Zayac - He'll be fine.
 He's going deep undercover to make the ultimate sacrifice.
 Ninjaboogie sends his regards.

 *Resolution dons a pair of sunglasses and smiles.
-Fortunate Son starts playing as montage of him preparing to fly to Saudi Arabia begins.*
+Fortunate Son starts playing.*
 ```

 I like to imagine that's how it went down.